-0: Data has been loaded in SSC\THR and is waiting to be loaded in the Transmit Shift Register.

-1: SSC\THR is empty.
+- 0: Data has been loaded in SSC\THR and is waiting to be loaded in the Transmit Shift Register (TSR). - 1: SSC\THR is empty.

-• TXEMPTY: Transmit Empty
+TXEMPTY: Transmit Empty

-0: Data remains in SSC\THR or is currently transmitted from Transmit Shift Register.

-1: Last data written in SSC\THR has been loaded in Transmit Shift Register and transmitted by it.
+- 0: Data remains in SSC\THR or is currently transmitted from TSR. - 1: Last data written in SSC THR has been loaded in TSR and last data loaded in TSR has been transmitted.